 When done right, inclusion and diversity efforts make life better for everyone.

-A lot more needs to be done to raise awareness of nonbinary gender identity.
+We still need to raise awareness of nonbinary gender identity.
 Many people don’t know what that means, or what it looks like in practice for nonbinary people to navigate a life that is designed for two gender options that don’t really work for them, or how it feels when everything signals that there is no space for people like you.
-There are very few role models to help guide others on their own path.
+There are still only a few role models to help guide others on their own path.